emmalong6/Capstone/README.md

 ```

 ## Usage
-1. Run any of the three scripts with the python compiler of your choosing.
+1. Run the programs with the python compiler of your choosing.
-2. With all three scripts, you can then input your choices in the command line.
+2. With all three scripts, input your choices in the command line by entering the number associated with your choice.

 ## License
 This project uses the [MIT License](https://github.com/emmalong6/Capstone/blob/main/LICENSE).